avyaktrout/Oggy/README.md

 - Oggy has access to your last 3 days of expenses in context, so questions about "yesterday" or "today" resolve correctly
 - Ask Oggy to remember things: "Remember that Amazon purchases under $20 are usually personal care"
 - Toggle **Learn from chat** to let Oggy extract spending patterns from the conversation
-- **Self-driven inquiries**: Oggy proactively asks clarification questions about ambiguous expenses (configurable daily limit: 0–15)
+- **Self-driven inquiries**: Oggy proactively asks clarification questions about ambiguous expenses (configurable daily limit: 0–20)
+- **AI-powered suggestions**: Oggy generates contextual questions and actionable advice using LLM, based on your real spending data, goals, and best practices from personal finance (50/30/20 budgeting, subscription auditing, impulse spending triggers, etc.)
+- **Save tips**: When Oggy offers advice, save it for later reference — saved tips appear in a collapsible panel at the bottom of the page

 **Training Panel** (right side):
 - Start a training session with configurable duration (5 min to 24 hours, or indefinite)